 - Our coastline is over 60,000 kilometres in length and our search and rescue region covers more than 10 per cent of the earth’s surface.

 - Per capita, Australia has more cruise passengers than any other nation, making it the fourth-largest cruise market in the world.

 - Australian Industry Standards – Maritime Industry Reference Committee

 - Australian Industry and Skills Committee – National Industry Insights – Maritime

 - Shipping Australia

 - Ports Australia

 - Seacare Authority

 Latest Maritime Industry News

-On behalf of the Maritime Industry Reference Committee (IRC), the Technical Advisory Committee (TAC) for the MAR Dredging Operations Project has considered all stakeholder feedback and is now seeking validation of final draft materials.
-The draft materials include a...
+Closing Friday 9 April 2021.
+On behalf of the Maritime Industry Reference Committee (IRC), the Technical Advisory Committee (TAC) for the MAR Maritime Operations Linesperson Project has considered all stakeholder feedback and is now seeking validation of final draft...